Things to do in Oslo

 VisitOSLO/Didrick Stenersen

-Guided tours are available for those interested in learning more about the palace and its history.
-Visitors will learn about the palace’s construction and the Norwegian monarchy’s history during the tour.
-They will also get to see some of the palace’s most impressive features, such as the spectacularly decorated interior and the stunning views from its balconies.
-With its beautiful architecture, lush gardens, and fascinating stories, it’s an experience you will remember!
+A tour is also the only way to see some of the palace’s most impressive features, such as the spectacularly decorated interior and the stunning views from its balconies.
+With its beautiful architecture, lush gardens, and fascinating stories, it’s an experience you will never forget!

 Aker Brygge

 Aker Brygge is a popular place for people to hang out and enjoy food, shopping, and entertainment.
-It’s a great place to get a feel for Oslo.
+It’s a great spot to get a feel for Oslo.

 The Munch Museum